Here’s some reviews of my latest talk…

 I wish this wasn’t true, but your job at a conference is to introduce and inspire, not (primarily) to teach.

 Don’t believe me?
 Look at this keynote by Scott Hanselman.
-I don’t even know what he’s saying, I didn’t learn anything and didn’t know what his point was, but he entertained every step of the way and people loved it!
+I don’t really learn anything or know what his point was really, but he entertained every step of the way and people loved it!

 Most people would rather be wow’d, entertained, made laugh, etc than taught (especially during keynotes).
 I really, really wish learning was the primary objective at technical conferences, but it’s not.
 It’s entertainment!